sfnxboy/AutosRUs/README.md

 - Resample or regenerate data if we think that the data might not be representative of the original conditions or dataset.
 - Transform our data values by normalization, using another numerical variable, or by transforming the data using an operator.
 The concept of transforming skewed data is very popular with scientists who deal with datasets where values can differ by orders of magnitude.
 One of the easiest means of transforming data is using a log-transform, where each value in the numeric dataset is transformed taking either natural log, or log10.
 By using a log-transformation, the effects of extreme values are reduced, and this transformation can help make each distribution tail more symmetrical.

-###	Formulate null and alternative hypothesis tests for a given data problem.
+###	Formulate null and alternative hypothesis tests for a given data problem

 Although data collection and research are important, the backbone of the scientific method is hypothesis testing.
 Hypotheses are utilized by the scientific method to help narrow the scope of research and testing as well as provide a clear outcome of our results.
 Without generating a set of hypotheses, it becomes exponentially more difficult to quantify results and provide measurable outcomes to our analyses.
 As data analysts, it's our job to match a set of hypotheses to an appropriate statistical test to ensure that results are interpreted correctly.
 In other words, we use statistical hypothesis testing to determine which of our hypotheses are most likely to be true.
 There are two types of statistical hypothesis: